Ruehrstaat-Development-Team/Documentation/api/README.md

 ```

 #### POST Request + Response
-Used to create a new carrier in the database.
+Used to create a new carrier in the database.<br>
 **Required-Parameters:**<br>
 `id`=`<carrierID>` (example: `6695835845`)<br>
 `name`=`<carrierName>` (example: `RST Documentation`)<br>